gradle/android-cache-fix-gradle-plugin/README.md

 ## Applying the plugin

 This plugin should be applied anywhere the `com.android.application` or `com.android.library` plugins are applied.
+We recommend adding the plugin to your project's [conventions plugin](https://docs.gradle.org/current/samples/sample_convention_plugins.html).
-Typically, this can just be injected from the root project's build.gradle (change '2.4.5' to the latest version of the cache fix plugin [here](https://plugins.gradle.org/plugin/org.gradle.android.cache-fix)):
+If you are not using convention plugins and would like a quick way of testing the plugin you can alternatively place it in the root project's build.gradle (change '2.4.6' to the latest version of the cache fix plugin
+[here](https://plugins.gradle.org/plugin/org.gradle.android.cache-fix)):

 <details open>